KD0S-02/KDTransfer/README.md

 # KDTransfer

-A simple p2p file transfer application using Go to get a better understand low level network protocols.
+A simple p2p file transfer application using Go to get a better understanding of low level network protocols.

 ## Overview